 Will pulling on the lead hurt my dog?

 Seeing your dog’s collar pull on their neck can be upsetting, especially if it makes them cough.
-But in most cases it won’t do them any harm so don’t be afraid to stand your ground when your dog starts straining on the lead.
-Avoid sharply tugging the lead, as a jolt can hurt or scare your dog.
+But don’t be afraid to stand your ground when your dog starts straining on their lead.
+Avoid any sharp tugging as the jolt can hurt or scare them.

 How can I train my dog out of pulling on the lead?

-Lead skills are an important part of puppy training.
 As with any training, positivity is the secret to success.
 Reinforce good behaviours by rewarding your dog when they stay close, and ignoring their pulls.
+Here are our leading commandments (training tips to you and I!):

 - When your dog tries to run off, say ‘heel’ in a clear, calm voice to get their attention.